tdubolyou/svelte_sidebar_storymap/README.md

-THis is a svelte based story map template unsing maplibre
+This is a svelte based story map template unsing maplibre